-Join us for a teleconference on Wednesday, June 19th at 4 p.m.
-PST!
-Core faculty member Cally Huttar will answer your questions about the program, its curriculum, and the many creative ways students and alumni are bringing this work out into the world.
-To sign up for this special teleconference, please fill out the online registration form
+Join us on Wednesday, August 6 at 4:00 p.m.
+PDT for a teleconference with Associate Chair Rae Johnson.
+Dr. Johnson will talk in-depth about the program, the course curriculum, and share the exciting and inspiring stories of how students and alumni are bringing this work out into the world.
+To sign up for this free event, fill out the

 The Program in Depth Psychology with Emphasis in Somatics Studies is unique because it is based on the tradition of depth psychology, which holds the unconscious dynamic of the psyche to be a rich and profoundly evocative resource for both mental and physical healing.
 The program recognizes that psychological health must be gauged in terms of our capacity to be embodied, because our body mediates our essential relationship to the world.
 Accordingly, it offers a strong experiential component through active imagination, dream work, movement, and meditation.